ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ## API Hooking Techniques

 Game application interacts with Windows via system DLLs.
 Such operations as displaying a text on the screen are performed by WinAPI functions.
 It is possible to get a state of the game objects by hooking calls to these functions.
 This approach reminds the output device capture.
 But now we can analyze data before it will come to the output device.
-This data can be a picture, sound, network packet or set of bytes in a temporary file.
+This data can be a picture, sound, network packet or a set of bytes in the temporary file.

 You can see how API hooking works by launching the [API Monitor](../ClickerBots/tools.md) tool.
 This tool prints the hooked calls in the "Summary" sub-window.
 We can implement a bot application that behaves in the similar way.
 But unlike the API Monitor the bot should simulate player actions instead of printing hooked calls.